macsplit/lumencode/docs/cli-testing-strategy.md

 4. `selectSymbol`: Extract detailed information about a specific symbol, including its snippet.

 ### 3. Comparison with GUI Behavior
-Ensure that the JSON output from the CLI matches the data expected by the QML components, particularly regarding the presence and accuracy of symbols, snippets, and project summaries.
+Ensure that the JSON output from the CLI matches the data expected by the QML components, particularly regarding the presence and accuracy of symbols, snippets, project summaries, and selection payloads used by the lower source pane.

 ### 4. Regression Testing
 Use the CLI to create a suite of "golden" JSON outputs for known projects.
 Future changes to the parser can be automatically verified against these baselines.